Prospect Capital Co. (NASDAQ:PSEC) Stock Position Lessened by Stratos Wealth Partners LTD.

 Stratos Wealth Partners LTD. trimmed its stake in shares of Prospect Capital Co.
 (NASDAQ:PSEC) by 47.3% in the 3rd quarter, HoldingsChannel reports.
 The firm owned 27,006 shares of the financial services provider’s stock after selling 24,201 shares during the quarter.
 Stratos Wealth Partners LTD.’s holdings in Prospect Capital were worth $208,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently made changes to their positions in PSEC.
-Asset Dedication LLC acquired a new position in Prospect Capital during the third quarter valued at $45,000.
-DNB Asset Management AS increased its position in Prospect Capital by 25.1% in the 3rd quarter.
-DNB Asset Management AS now owns 263,170 shares of the financial services provider’s stock worth $2,026,000 after purchasing an additional 52,805 shares during the last quarter.
-Clear Creek Financial Management LLC increased its position in Prospect Capital by 39.8% in the 3rd quarter.
-Clear Creek Financial Management LLC now owns 18,358 shares of the financial services provider’s stock worth $141,000 after purchasing an additional 5,231 shares during the last quarter.
-Teamwork Financial Advisors LLC increased its position in Prospect Capital by 54.4% in the 3rd quarter.
-Teamwork Financial Advisors LLC now owns 53,245 shares of the financial services provider’s stock worth $410,000 after purchasing an additional 18,771 shares during the last quarter.
-Finally, Koshinski Asset Management Inc. increased its position in Prospect Capital by 89.2% in the 3rd quarter.
-Koshinski Asset Management Inc. now owns 27,452 shares of the financial services provider’s stock worth $211,000 after purchasing an additional 12,942 shares during the last quarter.
-9.78% of the stock is owned by institutional investors and hedge funds.
+A number of other large investors have also bought and sold shares of PSEC.
+Marshall Wace LLP acquired a new position in Prospect Capital during the first quarter valued at $269,000.
+Squarepoint Ops LLC increased its position in Prospect Capital by 193.6% in the 1st quarter.
+Squarepoint Ops LLC now owns 32,796 shares of the financial services provider’s stock worth $252,000 after purchasing an additional 21,624 shares during the last quarter.
+Advisors Asset Management Inc. increased its position in Prospect Capital by 24.7% in the 2nd quarter.
+Advisors Asset Management Inc. now owns 387,883 shares of the financial services provider’s stock worth $3,254,000 after purchasing an additional 76,873 shares during the last quarter.
+Roman Butler Fullerton & Co. increased its position in Prospect Capital by 4.4% in the 2nd quarter.
+Roman Butler Fullerton & Co. now owns 51,453 shares of the financial services provider’s stock worth $432,000 after purchasing an additional 2,160 shares during the last quarter.
+Finally, Kestra Private Wealth Services LLC increased its position in Prospect Capital by 2.4% in the 2nd quarter.
+Kestra Private Wealth Services LLC now owns 207,585 shares of the financial services provider’s stock worth $1,742,000 after purchasing an additional 4,800 shares during the last quarter.
+9.78% of the stock is currently owned by hedge funds and other institutional investors.

 Shares of PSEC stock opened at $8.46 on Friday.
 The stock has a 50 day moving average of $8.44 and a two-hundred day moving average of $8.33.
 The company has a current ratio of 0.51, a quick ratio of 0.51 and a debt-to-equity ratio of 0.53.
 Prospect Capital Co. has a 12 month low of $5.37 and a 12 month high of $9.25.
 The company has a market capitalization of $3.30 billion, a P/E ratio of 3.25 and a beta of 0.93.